BjornTheProgrammer/smc-assembler/README.md

 # SMC Language

+An assembler that supports various MineCraft ISAs.
 Currently just an assembler, but will be extended to a full programming language in the future.

 ## Installation